Nyonin Kinsei: Japan Sumo Association's "no women allowed" policy in the ring

 However, the origin of the Japan Sumo Association (Grand Sumo) is different from these.
 The origin of the Grand Sumo Tournament is the Kanjin Grand Sumo Tournament, which was held to raise money for the construction and repair of temples and shrines since the Edo period.
 Later, in 1872, the ban on women entering and leaving the precincts of shrines and temples was lifted by the Grand Council of State Proclamation No. 98, Shrine and Buddhist Temples Closed to Women, but Open to Climbing and Pilgrimage, allowing female spectators to watch the Grand Sumo Tournament.
 The Japan Sumo Association still prohibits women from entering the ring except for the spectator seats, but this has not led to any opposition by female fans, as they are not directly disadvantaged as long as they are regular spectators.
 There have been incidents of discrimination against women.
 Some journalists, politicians, writers, and others have called for women to be treated equally with men and not to be treated as unclean for the vague reason of "Tradition" on the basis of Article 14, Paragraph 1 of the Japanese Constitution, which prohibits discrimination.

-After graduating from Doshisha University, Konnichiwa joined the sumo club of Aisin Seiki, and in September 2021, a reporter from Number Web interviewed him and asked him questions about "Sumo wrestlers fighting against the ban on women in sumo.
+After graduating from Doshisha University, Kon Hiyori joined the sumo club of Aisin Seiki, and in September 2021, a reporter from Number Web interviewed her and asked her questions about "Sumo wrestlers fighting against the ban on women in sumo.
 In September 2021, a reporter from Number Web interviewed and asked questions about sumo, saying, "There are many types and aspects of sumo, including grand sumo, Mongolian wrestling, amateur sumo as a sport, and votive sumo.
 Among them, I think that the prohibition of women is an idea that exists only in sumo.
 That's why we've been talking about how we'd like to be in the Olympic ring first, rather than in the sumo ring.
-When interviewed by the Asahi Shimbun in the same month, he said, "I don't mind the ban on women in sumo because I think my amateur sumo and grand sumo are different.
+When interviewed by the Asahi Shimbun in the same month, she said, "I don't mind the ban on women in sumo because I think my amateur sumo and grand sumo are different.
 (I simply hope that sumo will develop as a modern sport.